zaphosting/docs/docs/dedicated-windows-l4d2.md

 ## Conclusion

-Congratulations, you have successfully installed and configured the Left 4 Dead 2 server on your VPS!
+Congratulations, you have successfully installed and configured the Left 4 Dead 2 server on your VPS/Dedicated Server!
 For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂